 Cat Friendly Clinic (CFC) accreditation is at three levels – Bronze, Sliver and Gold.
 These recognise that vet clinics vary widely in their size, location, structure, staffing and equipment.

 Staff at every accredited clinic have promised to handle and treat cats with understanding, gentleness and respect, and to make every effort to make the visit to the clinic as stress-free for you and your cat as possible.
 Staff are required to maintain and update their knowledge on clinical matters and continuing professional development (CPD) is a Cat Friendly Clinic criteria.

 If you have any questions or concerns about the your cat and the clinic, please ask a member of the staff who will be pleased to help.
-Additionally, if you have concerns about any of the Cat Friendly Clinic criteria being met at the clinic, please ask to speak with Kate Tunley.
+Additionally, if you have concerns about any of the Cat Friendly Clinic criteria being met at the clinic, please ask to speak with Roberta Duncan.